jimin509/temp-repo/README.md

 # Open Source SW

-Today's lecture is about creat new repository.
+Today's lecture is about creat a repository.